grodansparadis/vscp-install-windows/files/README.txt

-VSCP & Friends Version 1.0.1 - Neon
+VSCP & Friends Version 1.1.0 - Sodium
 =====================================
 Copyright (C) 2000-2015 Grodans Paradis AB / Paradise of the Frog. http://www.paradiseofthefrog.com, info@paradiseofthefrog.com

-This is the 1.0.1 Neon release of VSCP & Friends.
+This is the 1.1.0 Sodium release of VSCP & Friends.

 -----------------------------------------------------------------------------------------------
 If you don't want to read a lot of text but rather want to test as soon as possible go here